ramzidaher/MusicLang-Final-Uni-Project/README.md

 ## Overview

 MusicLang is a web application developed as a final year university project.
 It is designed to analyze and categorize song lyrics in various languages, providing insights into cultural and linguistic diversity.
-Built with Flask, this tool leverages advanced machine learning models to offer detailed analysis and insights into the lyrics of your favorite songs.
+Built with Flask, this tool leverages Fasttext to offer detailed analysis and insights into the lyrics of your favorite songs.

 ## Features